gaolong/foodie/README.md

-De novo footprints calling method used for DNase techinique. https://noble.gs.washington.edu/proj/footprinting/
+We adopted the de novo footprint calling method used for DNase techinique: https://noble.gs.washington.edu/proj/footprinting/